 Minica has a long history that begins with the Mitsubishi 360, a two-door sedan released back in 1962.
 Subsequently, a hatchback-type body became the standard, and in 1990, the Mitsubishi Minica Toppo station wagon was developed on the basis of the Mini, later converted into a separate Toppo model.
 The eighth generation of the Mitsubishi Minica, which became the last, was released in 1998.
 It meets the new standards of a light car since its release.
 To match it, the body size had to be slightly increased.
 Minica was delivered in 3- and 5-door passenger variants (which were classified as a “sedan”) and as a commercial van.
 All modifications are equipped with a 3-cylinder “aspirated” power of 50 hp.

 Compared to the 7th generation, the new Minica has become more “straightforward” in appearance and similar to its sister Toppo BJ microveins, which appeared in the same 1998, although it is lower in height.
 Simplicity is noticeable in the exterior design, and the front panel, uncomplicated in style, has appeared in the cabin, replacing the original and not without grace “torpedo” of its predecessor.
 It is safe to say that practicality and lower production costs were put at the forefront.
 At the same time, the equipment of the passenger versions was not bad: an air conditioner with a filter, a central lock and power windows that work for some time after the ignition is turned off; headlights will also automatically go out if you forget to turn them off.
-Minica's passenger five-door product line includes the Pf, Pg and top-end Pj classes.
+To the passenger versions of the three-door Pf, Pg, Pj, inexpensive commercial van (Van) class Ce and Cf vans were added.
+They could only rely on standard air conditioning and a radio, and mirrors and power windows were manually controlled, and a “bench” with a rigid and almost vertical back was installed behind.
 In January 1999, the retro-styled Town Bee series was released.

 This model uses only the 3-cylinder 12-valve SOHC Lean Burn engine.
 The motor has a capacity of 50 "horses", a timing belt drive.
 Transmission - 3- or 4-speed “automatic” or 5-speed manual.
 Front-wheel drive or full drive.
 The relatively lightweight body (Minika weighs only 680-790 kg) makes the car quite frisky, allowing you to maintain speed on the highway and even accelerate somewhere, if we are talking about a relatively flat terrain.
 The proprietary MVV system, which ensures the burning of lean mixtures, makes the car more economical: the fuel consumption declared by the manufacturer is about 4.4 liters of gasoline per 100 km in 10/15 mode, and when driving at a speed of 60 km / h - 2.9 l / 100 km The owners also call very attractive consumption figures for the city - about 6.5 l / 100 km.